Abu Dharr al-Ghifari: Early life

 Little is known of his life before his conversion to Islam.
 Abu Dharr is said to have been a serious young man, an ascetic and a monotheist even before he converted.
-He was born to the Ghifar clan, located to the south-west of Medina.
+According to a hadith, he was known to have prayed as early as the year 608, and to have been the first person to use the greeting As-salamu alaykum.He was born to the Ghifar clan, located to the south-west of Medina.
 Abu Dharr was apparently typical of the early converts to Islam, described by Ibn Shihab al-Zuhri as "young men and weak people".
 They were a part of the Ghifar clan of the Banu Bakr ibn Abd Manat tribe, part of the Kinana tribes, which also included the Quraysh tribe of Muhammad.

 Name of Abu Dharr Al-Ghifari highlighted in red.
 From the hadith manuscript MS. Leiden Or.
 298, dated 866 CE.

 Popular accounts of Abu Dharr reported that his tribe lived by pillaging caravans, but that he preferred to live a poor but honest life as a shepherd.
 Having heard the contention that a new prophet had arisen in Mecca, Abu Dharr and his brother travelled to Mecca to find him.
 He converted instantly and rushed out to declare his new faith in front of the Kaaba, which at that time was a pagan temple.
 He was beaten for his religious beliefs.
 He did this three days in a row, after which the Islamic prophet Muhammad told him to return to his clan, where he taught his people about Islam.
 He and his tribe then joined Muhammad after the Hijra, or migration to Medina in 622 CE.

 Muhammad once said that "the sky did not spread its canopy on any man who was more truthful than Abu Dharr."